Your tax credits can go up, down or stop if there are changes in your family or work life - you must report these changes to the Tax Credit Office.

 - your award notice shows you’ve been overpaid

-- your child is now 16 and you haven’t told the Tax Credit Office they’re in approved education or training
+- your child is now 16, 18 or 19 and you haven’t told the Tax Credit Office they’re in approved education or training

 Work or family changes you must report